DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/teamwork.md

 ## Joe
 * doing: complete edit of chapter 8, with many changes to the text
 * will do: edit summaries in all chapters
+** `@andre: Joe.
+I will add the summaries to the chapters now.
+Edit in the chapters please`